 The current month’s meeting agenda is posted on the Welcome Page of this site.

 The Fairpark Community Council recognizes and respects the relationships that exist between many Indigenous people and their traditional homelands.
 We acknowledge that our neighborhood is located at the base of the Wasatch Mountains in the Salt Lake Valley, on the sacred lands of the Goshute, Navajo, Paiute, Shoshone and Ute people.
 We honor the original ancestors of this land and offer respect to all that live in our community.

 Note: MEETING NORMS

-• please refrain from talking to the people around you and hold your questions until the end of
+• Please refrain from talking to the people around you and hold your questions until the end of each presentation

 This events listing is provided as a community service and not necessarily Fairpark Community Council organized events.

 School is in session!
 Remmeber to stop for school busses in your travels.